lp43/EasyJSB-for-cocos2dx/README.md

      * Drag 5 folders as above to your Xcode project, 2 files to Classes group.

-     * Call objective-c method from javascript side.
+     * Call objective-c function from javascript side.
      example:
      ```
      var map = {};